carlosivanr/hugo_website/content/guides/workflow/2022-07-21-connect-and-existing-rstudio-project-to-github/index.en.markdown

 - Delete the existing credential for github.com
 - Re-initialize the credential manager in Git Bash then run git pull.
 - Follow the instructions to authenticate with SSO
+- Then paste in the three commands from the GitHub page.

 ```bash
 git config --global credential.helper manager-core